 - The AICP Commission approved major procedural revisions to the Ethics Code, based on recommendations from the Ethics Commission and review by membership.

 - The distribution of inquiries was fairly uniform across the United States, with almost an equal number from each of the six electoral regions (see map below).
 Most of the states with higher numbers also have a higher number of APA members.

 If you would like to seek informal ethics advice from the Ethics Officer, please leave a confidential message at 312-786-6360.
 If you would like to file a misconduct complaint against an AICP member — or someone who is misrepresenting themselves as an AICP member — please complete an ethical misconduct form, which may be downloaded at www.planning.org/ethics.

 About the Author

-James Peters, FAICP, was appointed the APA/AICP Ethics Officer by the AICP Commission in April 2015.
+James Peters, FAICP, was appointed the AICP Ethics Officer by the AICP Commission in April 2015.